azadbolour/boardgame/README.md

 Since human interactions have much longer think times, scaling to hundreds of concurrent games on a single machine should not be an issue.
 Beyond that the application is easily amenable to horizontal scaling.
-So the bottleneck may end up being the database.
-But at this stage of teh project, time very high scalability is beyond our scope.
+The bottleneck for very high scalability may end up being the database.
+But at this stage of the project database interactions are de-emphasized, and very high scalability is beyond our scope.

 ## Github Site